EntoLogic/contribution-info/README.md

 3. Build a small prototype and then email us (info@entologic.net) with a link to it on GitHub.
 We can then transfer ownership of it to the EntoLogic organisation (Don't worry, you will still get all the credit for starting it).

 ###Interface
 The UAST generators obviously must interface with the translator.
-The protocol (for the moment) is that you have a file in the root called ```maker.*```.
+The protocol (for the moment) is that you have a file in the root called ```maker```.
 It could be a shell script if you're writing for a compiled language and the binaries are elsewhere.
 Starting it with no arguments should open STDIN.
-A program will be pushed in here and then pipe will be closed (```Ctrl+D```).
+Our translator will then push code in here and then close pipe.
+(Test this using ```Ctrl+D```).
 At that point you should write out the JSON UAST and then stop.

 ###Resources